aws/karpenter-provider-aws/designs/provisioner-priority.md

 ### Pod Scheduling Ordering

 When pods are batched, they are not necessarily ordered in any particular way.
-This means that we may not actually considered the highest priority provisioner when attempting to schedule pods.
+This means that we may not actually consider the highest priority provisioner when attempting to schedule pods.

 As an example, we could receive a pod that does not support a given node taint specified on the highest priority provisioner first.
-Thus, we would schedule using the second highest priority or backup provisioner.
+Thus, we would schedule using the second-highest priority or backup provisioner.

 Because we scheduled with this provisioner and the node has capacity, all the other pods that were part of this batch may end up on that single node, even though there were some pods in this batch that would have tolerated the taints.